 Yes!
-Salamanca Fresh is wholly Tasmanian owned and operated.
+Salamanca Fresh is a wholly Tasmanian owned and operated independent grocer.
 We are proud of our Tasmanian roots and work hard to support other Tasmanian businesses as well.

 We started life in 1979 as a wholesale fresh produce business, selling to restaurants, hotels and corner stores.
 Sometimes we over purchased and had an excess of food and seconds for sale that we sadly had to throw out.
 Around 1981 we thought it would be a good idea to find retail premises to sell the fresh produce that our wholesale customers did not buy.
 So we purchased the old “Clements and Marshalls” apple outlet in Salamanca Place.
 The people of Hobart soon let us know that they too wanted access to the quality produce that was going to restaurants, hotels and cornerstores and so our wholesale/retail concept took on the challenge.

 We focused, learned and devoted our time to finding the best ways to get a wider range of fresh produce to Hobart consumers in the fastest time possible.
 At first we slept in the back seat of a car at the Melbourne markets so we could be the first to buy the freshest food as the trucks pulled in from the farms.
 Then we got to know both local and mainland farmers well (we’ve employed some of their children over the years – we’ve been to their weddings, birthdays, travelled together to banana conferences – Yes! banana conferences).
 And lastly, the idea came to us that we could start our own transport company to buy direct from these farmers we were forging relationships with.

 Now we have seven Salamanca Fresh stores around Southern Tasmania and are a green grocer, deli, butcher, fishmonger and grocery store, all in one.